coopscoop/capstone-project/README.md

 - `cd frontend` to go to the frontend
 - `npm start` to run the frontend
   -   `npm install` is required for a first time run

+If you'd like to use containerized deployment, check out the [Development](#development) section below.

 ### Backend

 > [!NOTE]